m-jahn/TnSeq-pipe/README.md

 - Reference genome in `.fasta` format (stored in `ref/`, see description next section)
 - Model file containing the structure of the read (see `feba/primers/`)

-### Step 1: Retrieving data from Illumina basespcae *via* command line
+### Step 1: Retrieving data from Illumina basespace *via* command line (optional)

 Data in form of `*.fastq` files can be manually downloaded from the basespace website on MacOS or Windows.
 For Linux systems, only the command line option is available via Illumina's basespace client `bs-cp`.
 Files are in Illumina's proprietary format.
+Execute the following line in a terminal and replace `<your-run-ID>` with the number you will find in the URL of your browser.
+For example, log in to basespace, navigate to `runs`, select a sequencing run and copy the ID you find in the URL: `https://basespace.illumina.com/run/200872678/details`.

 ```
 bs-cp -v https://basespace.illumina.com/Run/<your-run-ID> /your/target/directory/
 ```

 The data must then be converted to `*.fastq` (plain text) files using Illumina's `bcl2fastq` tool.
-If it complains about indices being too similar to demultiplex, the command has to be executed with option `--barcode-mismatches 0`.
+It is recommended to run it with option `--no-lane-splitting` in order to obtain one file per sample, instead of several files subdivided by lane.
+If it complains about indices being too similar to demultiplex, the option `--barcode-mismatches 0` can be added.

 ```
 cd /your/target/directory/
-bcl2fastq
+bcl2fastq --no-lane-splitting
 ```

+The gzipped `*.fastq.gz` files will be stored in `./Data/Intensities/BaseCalls/`.

 ### Step 2: Prepare reference genome table

-Download the genome table of choice in RefSeq format (`*.gff` file) from NCBI genome.
-This table is then trimmed and customized so that it works flawlessly with the next steps.
-These modifications might need to be performed individually for each organism.
-An example pipeline for *Cupriavidus necator* and *Hydrogenophaga sp.* can be found in `docs/prepare_ref_genome.Rmd` (R notebook).
+Download the genome table of choice in RefSeq format (`*.gff` file) from NCBI genome and save it to `ref/`.
+In order to run the next steps of the mapping procedure, the table needs to be trimmed and locus tags (gene IDs) need to be extracted.
+The R script to do this for all reference genomes in `ref/` is located in `docs/prepare_ref_genome.Rmd`.
+It simply needs to be executed in Rstudio (recommended) or an R console.
+Currently, this repository contains reference genome files for *Cupriavidus necator* H16, *Hydrogenophaga sp.*, and *Oligotropha carboxidovorans* OM5.

 ### Step 3: Automated pipeline for barcode mapping